By Maja Čarni and Špela Košak

 The Constitutional Court is composed of nine judges, elected on the proposal of the President of the Republic by the National Assembly.
 The judges are elected for a term of nine years and may not be re-elected.
 The President of the Constitutional Court shall be elected by the judges from among themselves for a term of three years.

-According to the Constitution, the Constitutional Court decides:
+According to the Constitution, the Constitutional Court decides on:

-· issues an opinion on the conformity of a treaty with the Constitution in the process of ratifying such treaty.
+- and it issues opinions on the conformity of a treaty with the Constitution in the process of ratifying such treaty.